-With half term a distant memory and the most of the nation back in lockdown, children are once again getting used to new learning routines, adjusting to social distancing regulations and may even be doing some of their learning online at home.
+With half-term a distant memory and most of the nation back in lockdown, children are once again getting used to new learning routines, adjusting to social distancing regulations and may even be doing some of their learning online at home.

 Learning in a pandemic is a challenge for many pupils, and schools are doing all they can to ensure every child thrives in these strangest of times.

 On the final day of our 10 day project to free up More Child-Time, we want to help you ensure pupils at your school catch up with any learning they may have missed and inspire your children to achieve all they are capable of this year.